Rape during the Bangladesh Liberation War: Pakistani government reaction

 After the conflict, the Pakistani government decided on a policy of silence regarding the rapes.
-They set up the Hamoodur Rahman Commission, a judicial commission to prepare an account of the circumstances surrounding the atrocities of the 1971 war and Pakistan's surrender.
+They set up the Hamoodur Rahman Commission, a judicial commission to prepare an account of the circumstances surrounding Pakistan's loss of the 1971 war.
 The commission was highly critical of the army.
 The chiefs of staff of the army and the Pakistan Air Force were removed from their positions for attempting to interfere with the commission.
 The Commission based its reports on interviews with politicians, officers and senior commanders.
 The final reports were submitted in July 1972, but all were subsequently destroyed except for one held by Zulfikar Ali Bhutto, the Pakistani president.
 The findings were never made public.

 In 1974 the commission was reopened and issued a supplementary report, which remained classified for 25 years until published by the magazine India Today.
 The report said that 26,000 people were killed, rapes numbered in the hundreds, and that the Mukti Bahini rebels engaged in widespread rape and other human rights abuses.
 Sumit Ganguly, a political scientist, believes that the Pakistani establishment has yet to come to terms with the atrocities carried out, saying that, in a visit to Bangladesh in 2002, Pervez Musharraf expressed regret for the atrocities rather than accepting responsibility.